ben-cook/discord-music-bot/README.md

 # discord-music-bot

-An open sources discord music bot!
+An open source discord music bot!
 Can play audio from youtube from links or search terms.

 Features:
  - Queue as many songs as you want